Bartsch's law

 In historical linguistics, Bartsch's law or the Bartsch effect (loi de Bartsch, /fr/ or effet de Bartsch) is the name of a sound change that took place in the early history of the langues d'oïl (c.
 5th–6th centuries AD), for example in the development of Old French.
+It is named for the German medievalist Karl Bartsch.

 Description

-Bartsch's law was a phonetic change affecting the open central vowel /[a]/ in northern Gallo-Romance dialects in the 5th-6th century.
+Bartsch's law was a phonetic change affecting the open central vowel /[a]/ in northern Gallo-Romance dialects in the 5th and 6th centuries.
 This vowel, inherited from Vulgar Latin, underwent fronting and closure in stressed open syllables when preceded by a palatal or palatalized consonant.
 The result of this process in Old French was the diphthong /[ie]/: